PatrickTorgerson/ego/overview.md

 ### value set

 A value set describes a type that can represent one value from a set of values.
-THe type is concrete if all values can be representing with a single type.
+The type is concrete if all values can be represented with a single type.

 ```go
 type mybool = true | false